TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Typo3ConfVars/Index.rst

 The configuration categories are:

 BE
-  Options related to the TYPO3 CMS backend.
+  Options related to the`TYPO3 CMS`:pn: backend.

 DB
   Database connection configuration.